-- 47. The discharge authorized herein (except for the discharge of residual sludge and solid waste), and the treatment and storage facilities associated with the discharge, are exempt from the requirements of Title 27 as follows: - a.
-The holding and septic tanks are exempt pursuant to Title 27, section 20090(a) because they are treatment and storage facilities associated with a municipal domestic wastewater treatment plant. - b.
-The Leachfield lines are exempt pursuant to Title 27, section 20090(b) because they are subsurface wastewater disposal lines and: - i.
+- (b) Wastewater -Discharges of wastewater to land, including but not limited to evaporation ponds, percolation ponds, or subsurface leachfields if the following conditions are met: - (1) the applicable RWQCB has issued WDRs, reclamation requirements, or waived such issuance; - (2) the discharge is in compliance with the applicable water quality control plan; and - (3) the wastewater does not need to be managed according to Chapter 11, Division 4.5, Title 22 of this code as a hazardous waste. - 48.
+The discharge authorized herein (except for the discharge of residual sludge and solid waste), and the treatment and storage facilities associated with the discharge, are exempt from the requirements of Title 27 as follows: - a.
+The holding and septic tanks are exempt as treatment and storage facilities associated with a municipal domestic wastewater treatment plant. (§ 20090, subd. (a).) - b.
+The leachfield lines are exempt because they are subsurface wastewater disposal lines and: - i.
 The Central Valley Water Board is issuing WDRs. - ii.
 The discharge is in compliance with the Basin Plan, and; - iii.
-The treated effluent discharged to the leachfield does not need to be managed as hazardous waste. - 48.
-The U.S. EPA published Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance (hereafter "Unified Guidance") in 2009.
-As stated in the Unified Guidance, the document:
+The treated effluent discharged to the leachfield does not need to be managed as "hazardous waste." (§ 20090, subd. (b).) - 49.
+In 2009, the U.S. EPA published its Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance (Unified Guidance), which provides that it:

-...is tailored to the context of the RCRA groundwater monitoring regulations ... [however, t]here are enough commonalities with other regulatory groundwater monitoring programs ... to allow for more general use of the tests and methods in the Unified Guidance...
+is tailored to the context of the RCRA groundwater monitoring regulations ... [however, there are enough commonalities with other regulatory groundwater monitoring programs ... to allow for more general use of the tests and methods in the Unified Guidance...
 Groundwater detection monitoring involves either a comparison between different monitoring stations ... or a contrast between past and present data within a given station...
 The Unified Guidance also details methods to compare background data against measurements from regulatory compliance points ... [as well as] techniques for comparing datasets against fixed numerical standards ... [such as those] encountered in many regulatory programs.